jjacobs123/thrift-it-like-macklemore/README.md

 For each dataset, for both Zalando's "Pre-owned" men's clothing and "Regular" men's clothing, basic summary statistics have been executed.

 *"Pre-owned" men's clothing section*
-In total 17,796 observartions have been gathered.
+In total 17,796 observations have been gathered.
 There is data collected for the following variables: product url, brand name, product type, price, size, delivery time and color.
 The total dataset consist of 17,799 observations and 7 variables.

 In the dataset 625 different brands occur.
 The dataset contains in total 73 different categories, types of clothing.
 Within the different categories it is possible to combine certain categories as some are in line with others, for example "Sweater", "Trui", "Sweater met rits" and "Hoodie".
-Furtermore, 247 colors or color combinations occur in the dataset.
+Furthermore, 247 colors or color combinations occur in the dataset.
 Finally, 247 different sizes are included in the dataset.

 *"Regular" men's clothing section*
 **TO-DO AFTER SCRAPING IS DONE**